jpsingleton/Huxley/README.md

 ## Access Token

 You will need to add your access token to the URL.
-You can register to obtain one [here](https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/Registration).
+You can register to obtain one [here](https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/Registration)
+(or [here](http://openldbsv.nationalrail.co.uk/self-signup/register) for the staff version).
 Append the `accessToken={Your GUID token}` parameter to the query string for every request.

 There is optional support for configuring the access token server side.
 So you don't need to worry about revealing it.

 You can set `DarwinAccessToken` to your NRE access token.
 If you leave `ClientAccessToken` as an empty GUID then no token is required in the Huxley URL.
 If you set `ClientAccessToken` to a random GUID and it matches the token in the URL then the `DarwinAccessToken` will be used instead in the SOAP call.
 Otherwise the URL token is passed straight through.
 Look in the `Web.config` file for more details.
+You can do the same with `DarwinStaffAccessToken` if you are using the staff version.

 **N.B.** You should set up these tokens in your deployment platform and not in your source code repository.
 You'll notice that the values are empty GUIDs by default.
 The example token used above will only work on the demo server and not directly against the SOAP API.